VictorTaelin/Bitspeak/README.md

 Converts hex strings to pronounceable words.
 This may be a good format to print for small identifiers or data that need to be pronounciated.
-For example, if we store the `0x476ffe` as Base64, it may become something like `hS_$`, which is pronounced as *"height uppercase ess underline dollar sign"*.
-With Bitspeak, the same hex becomes "kunizezi", which is much easier to say.
+For example, if we store the `0x44042f` as Base64, it may become something like `hS_$`, which is pronounced as *"height uppercase ess underline dollar sign"*.
+With Bitspeak, the same hex becomes "kupakare", which is much easier to say.
 That's all...

 Usage
 -----